A nice calm moment as the day ends

 What lens are you going to use?

 Any lens can work for photo walks.
-Remember to keep your lens hood and as well a good, clear UV lens filter will keep your lens safe.
+Remember to keep your lens hood and a good, clear UV lens filter to keep your lens safe.

 What Accessories to Bring